-To test the scenario, you use a driving scenario that was saved from the Driving Scenario Designer app.
-In this example, you read in a scenario using a Scenario Reader block, and then visually verify the performance of sensor algorithms on the Bird's-Eye Scope.
+To test the algorithm, you use a driving scenario that was saved from the Driving Scenario Designer app.
+In this example, you read in a scenario by using a Scenario Reader block, and then visualize the scenario and sensor detections on the Bird's-Eye Scope.

 Open the scenario file in the app.

-Click Run to simulate the scenario.
+To simulate the scenario, click Run.
 In this scenario, the ego vehicle travels north and goes straight through an intersection.
-Meanwhile, a vehicle coming from the left side of the intersection turns left and ends up in front of the ego vehicle.
+A vehicle coming from the left side of the intersection turns left and ends up in front of the ego vehicle.